American Radio Relay League: Regulatory advocacy

 The ARRL has opposed regulatory support for Broadband over Power Lines, arguing that the power lines will radiate interfering radio energy, impeding amateur radio activities.
 The League has filed several interference reports with the FCC.
 The ARRL sued the FCC, claiming that the FCC violated the Administrative Procedure Act in creating its rules pertaining to BPL.
 On April 25, 2008, a US Court of Appeals agreed with the ARRL that the FCC violated the APA, especially by redacting data from the public that could have shed doubt on the FCC's decision.
 "It is one thing for the Commission to give notice and make available for comment the studies on which it relied in formulating the rule while explaining its non-reliance on certain parts," D.C.
 Circuit Judge Judith Rogers wrote.
 "It is quite another thing to provide notice and an opportunity for comment on only those parts of the studies that the Commission likes best."

+On April 11, 2025, ARRL filed comments in response to the FCC's request for public input on removing unnecessary regulatory burdens.
+The comments included: